-The tester needs to check if the colour of the button is not in good contrast with the other colours of the page.
+The tester needs to check if the color of the button is not in good contrast with the other colors of the page.
 So the tester must modify the design so that the final results make the Buy Now button stand out on the page.
-Comparison of initial and final results for the right button colour is done by AB testing.
+Comparison of initial and final results for the right button color is done by AB testing.

 This is the process in which developers and testers get visual cues to understand if they can connect with the audience and see which can significantly improve the website traffic.